Skip to main content

 Note: To best simulate the participant view of your prototype in Figma; preview your prototype and set the scaling option to ‘Fit width’.

-Figma device frame options
+Device frame options

 Desktop Prototypes